 We sell all of our products through our own in-house sales staff and independent sales representatives to toy and mass-market retail chain stores, department stores, office supply stores, drug and grocery store chains, club stores, dollar stores, toy specialty stores and wholesalers.
-In 2022, our two largest customers, Walmart and Target, accounted for 28.4% and 25.5%, respectively, of our net sales.
+Our three largest customers are Target®, Walmart® and Amazon®, which accounted for 30.3%, 20.8% and 10.5%, respectively, of our net sales in 2023.
+No other customer accounted for more than 10% of our net sales in 2023.
+In 2022, our two largest customers, Walmart® and Target®, accounted for 28.4% and 25.5%, respectively, of our net sales.
 No other customer accounted for more than 10% of our net sales in 2022.
-In 2021, our two largest customers, Walmart and Target, accounted for 26.9% and 28.4%, respectively, of our net sales.
-No other customer accounted for more than 10% of our net sales in 2021.
 We generally sell products to our customers on open account with payment terms typically varying from 30 to 90 days or, in some cases, pursuant to letters of credit.
 For sales outside of the United States, we may also purchase credit insurance to mitigate the risk, if any, of non-payment.
 From time to time, we allow our customers credits against future purchases from us in order to facilitate their retail markdown and sales of slow-moving inventory.
 We also sell our products through e-commerce sites, including Walmart.com®, Target.comTM and Amazon.com®.

 We contract the manufacture of most of our products to unaffiliated manufacturers located in The People's Republic of China ("China").
 We sell the finished products to our customers, many of whom take title to the goods in China.
 These methods allow us to reduce certain operating costs and working capital requirements.
-We also contract the manufacture of certain products from Hong Kong Meisheng Cultural Company Limited ("Meisheng"), which involved payment to Meisheng of approximately \$120.5 million and \$77.7 million for the years ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022, Meisheng owns 5.4% of our outstanding common stock, and Zhao Xiaoqiang, one of our directors, is executive director of Meisheng.
+We also contract the manufacture of certain products from Hong Kong Meisheng Cultural Company Limited ("Meisheng"), which involved payments to Meisheng of approximately \$75.7 million and \$120.5 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, Meisheng owns 5.2% of our outstanding common stock, and Zhao Xiaoqiang, one of our directors, is executive director of Meisheng.
 A portion of our sales originate in the United States, so we hold certain inventory in a US warehouse and fulfillment facility.
 To date, a majority of all of our sales has been to customers based in the United States.
 We intend to continue expanding distribution of our products into foreign territories and, accordingly, we have:

-- engaged representatives to oversee sales in certain foreign territories; - engaged distributors in certain foreign territories; - established direct relationships with retailers in certain foreign territories; - opened sales offices in Canada, Europe and Mexico; and - opened distribution centers in the UK and Netherlands.
+- engaged representatives to oversee sales in certain foreign territories; - engaged distributors in certain foreign territories; - established direct relationships with retailers in certain foreign territories; - opened sales offices in Canada, Europe and Mexico; and - opened distribution centers in the UK, Netherlands, Italy and Mexico.

 Outside of the United States, we currently sell our products primarily in Europe, Australia, Canada, Latin America and Asia.
-Sales of our products abroad accounted for approximately \$151.9 million, or 19.1% of our net sales in 2022 and approximately \$108.9 million, or 17.5% of our net sales in 2021.
+Sales of our products abroad accounted for approximately \$153.7 million, or 21.6% of our net sales in 2023 and approximately \$151.9 million, or 19.1% of our net sales in 2022.
 We believe that foreign markets present an attractive opportunity, and we plan to intensify our marketing efforts and further expand our distribution channels abroad.